 What does off-piste skiing mean?

-This article throws some light onto what off-piste skiing means, the potential dangers and why we do it.
+This blog article aims to throw some light onto what off-piste skiing means, for those who don’t know, the potential dangers and why we do it.

-Off-piste skiing means to descend any slope that is not marked by piste or trail marker poles and has not been prepared by piste grooming machines, which smooth-off the surface of the snow.
+Off-piste skiing means to descend any slope that is not marked by piste or trail marker poles and has not been prepared by piste grooming machines, which generaly will smooth-off the surface of the snow on a prepared ski piste.
+So off-piste slopes are unprepared, unmarked and not always patrolled.

-Ski pistes, or prepared ski slopes, have poles on each side marking the pistes, and are patrolled by the ski patrol.
+Ski pistes, or prepared ski slopes, have poles on each side marking the edge of pistes, and are patrolled by the local ski patrol.
 Pistes are generally groomed each night by grooming machines which prepare the snow for skiers the next day.
 This makes the skiing easier than if the snow had been left in it’s natural condition.
 Skiing on these kind of slopes is called on-piste skiing.
+The image below shows a piste grooming machine in action.

 Is off-piste skiing more dangerous?

 Off-piste skiing can be more dangerous than skiing on the pistes.
 This is due to a number of factors.
-Here are the most common dangers in off-piste skiing.
+It’s highly recommended to book a fully qualified instructor/guide when skiing off-piste.
+Below are the most common dangers in off-piste skiing.

-Avalanches – A skiers worst nightmare is to be caught in an avalanche.
+Avalanches – An off-piste skiers worst nightmare is to be caught in an avalanche.
 This is sometimes fatal.
 Every year throughout the world, some skiers sadly, lose their lives in avalanches.
-Avalanches can be avoided by using and respecting a number of risk assessment skills used in off piste safety travel.
+Avalanches can often be avoided by using and respecting a number of risk assessment skills that should be used in off piste safety travel.
 It can take many years of off-piste skiing experience to develop these essential safety skills.
-For this reason, it is very important to ski with a fully qualified mountain professional when off-piste skiing.
-Fully qualified ski instructors and mountain guides are trained and assessed in off-piste safety and avalanche awareness skills.
+This is why it’s important to ski with a fully qualified mountain professional when off-piste skiing.
+Fully qualified ski instructors and mountain guides are trained and assessed in all aspects for off-piste safety, avalanche awareness and navigation.

 Cliffs, rocks and obstacles – There are many more potential dangers when skiing off-piste compared to skiing on-piste.
-You never see a cliff half way down a patrolled piste, whereas some off-piste runs have cliffs and other obstacles.
-Every year skiers are rescued from the mountain sides by helicopters because they went the wrong way skiing off-piste and ended up at the top of a cliff with no way out.
+For example, you never see a cliff half way down a patrolled piste, where-as some off-piste slopes have cliffs or other dangerous obstacles.
+Every year, some skiers are rescued from mountain sides by helicopters because they went the wrong way skiing off-piste and ended up at the top of a cliff with no way out.
 This is mainly due to a lack in awareness of the potential dangers of off-piste skiing.
-There are also rocks, trees and sudden terrain changes to navigate when skiing off-piste.
+Or it could be a genuine mistake.
+Just relying on following other skiers tracks is generally a bad idea, as who knows where they end up.
+There can also be rocks, trees and sudden terrain changes to navigate when skiing off-piste.

 Remote off-piste mountain areas – Skiing off-piste often takes skiers into more remote parts of the mountains, where it can become more difficult to be rescued should there be an injury or a problem.
 It can take mountain rescue longer to get to accidents off-piste than it would on-piste.
-The extra time this takes can have more serious implications.
+The extra time this can take could lead to more serious implications.

 Why ski off-piste?

-Now, imagine there is a big freeze the next night.
-As the snow had been wet during the day, the freezing temperatures now freeze the moisture within the snow pack layers and create better bonding and stability which can cause the avalanche risk to decrease the next morning.
-If enough snowpack stability is achieved, the same off-piste slopes that were dangerous the day before, can become less dangerous the next morning.
-This is just one example of a temperature change affecting snowpack stability.
+Now, lets imagine there is a big freeze the next night followed by some new snow and much colder temperatures.
+As the snow had been warm and saturated with moisture the day before, the freezing temperatures have now frozen the moisture within the snow pack layers and created much stronger bonding and stability.
+This kind of change in weather can cause the avalanche risk to quickly decrease.
+If enough snowpack stability is reached, the same off-piste slopes that were dangerous the day before, can become much less dangerous the next day.
+This is just one typical example of a change in weather affecting the snowpack stability.

-Off-piste skiing safety is all about developing awareness of the changing snow and weather conditions, then using calculated timing and risk assessment to understand when and where are the dangers for off-piste skiing.
-This is something that only professional and very experience off-piste skiers can do with relative confidence.
-I say relative confidence because even the most experienced off-piste skiers make mistakes.
-They know the mountains are to some extent unpredictable, like the oceans and mother nature in general, there is always some uncertainty and therefore no such thing as no risk.
+Off-piste skiing safety is about developing lots of awareness of the changing snow and weather conditions and using calculated timing and risk assessment to understand when and where the dangers for off-piste skiing are.
+This is something that only experienced and professional off-piste skiers can do with relative confidence.
+I say relative confidence because even the most experienced off-piste skiers can make mistakes.
+Also, we know the mountains are to some extent unpredictable, like mother nature in general, there is always some uncertainty.
+All we can do is use all the clues we can find to assess the avalanche risk and then ski slopes accordingly.
+The International risk scale for avalanches starts at 1 for the lowest risk factors and goes upto 5 for the highest risk factors.
+There’s no such thing as 0 risk on this scale.

 Off-piste skiing provides a fantastic feeling of freedom… The purest form of skiing.